myrulezzz/repo-template/.github/pull_request_template.md

 - [ ] Topics and users in production kafka are created and verified
 - [ ] Tests are completed and passed
 - [ ] SASL SSL is enabled
+- [ ] Check also files in the repo